wazuh/wazuh-documentation/source/getting-started/use-cases.rst

 Rootkits detection
 ------------------

 Wazuh agent periodically scans the monitored system to detect rootkits both at a kernel and user level.
-This type of malware is desinged to hide its existence, making it very difficult to detect.
-It usually replaces or changes existing operating system components in order to alter the behavior of the system, hidding itself and other processes, files or network connetions.
+This type of malware usually replaces or changes existing operating system components in order to alter the behavior of the system, hidding itself and other processes, files or network connetions.

-Wazuh uses different detection mechanisms to look for system anomalies or well knwon malware.
+Wazuh uses different detection mechanisms to look for system anomalies or well known intrusions.
 This is done peridically by the `Rootcheck` component:

 +-------------------------------+---------------------------------+---------+-------------+
 | Action                        | Detection mechanism             | Binary  | System call |